 If your visa application is to be considered, you must have the documents listed below.
-A number of other documents are also required, depending on what type of visit you are planning.
+A number of other documents can be also required, depending on what type of visit you are planning.

 Check which additional documents you need in the menu on the left, under the heading for the type of visit you wish to make.